roxya/OutlandsSteamDeck/README.md

 ![image](https://user-images.githubusercontent.com/7057924/211849244-f92af11b-bda4-4639-a85c-94ab85477f25.png)

-Open the Discover app and install
+Open the Discover app and search for and install these three applications

 - Bottles
 - Flatseal